mosaicnetworks/babble/docs/fastsync.rst

 Frames
 ------

 Frames are self-contained sections of the Hashgraph.
-They are composed of Roots and regular Hashgraph Events, where Roots are the base on top of which Events can be inserted.
+They are composed of FrameEvents which wrap regular Hashgraph Events along with precomputed values for Round, Witness, and LamportTimestamp.
+Usually, these values would be calculated by every node locally but since FrameEvents belong to Blocks, which eventually collect enough signatures (>1/3), they can be used directly.
 Basically, Frames form a valid foundation for a new Hashgraph, such that gossip-about-gossip routines are not discontinued, while earlier records of the gossip history are ignored.

 ::

   type Frame struct {
       Round    int //RoundReceived
       Peers    []*peers.Peer
-  	Roots  []Root  //[participant ID] => Root
+      Roots    map[string]*Root
-  	Events []Event //Events with RoundReceived = Round FuturePeerSets map(int)[]peers.Peer //[round] => Peers }
+      Events   []*FrameEvent         //Events with RoundReceived = Round PeerSets map[int][]*peers.Peer //[round] => Peers }

 A Frame corresponds to a Hashgraph consensus round.
 Indeed, the consensus